School Recycling FAQs

 How can we recycle in the cafeteria?

 You’ve already been working on conserving resources in the classroom, so you may be wondering how to expand on those efforts.
 A common school recycling FAQ asks how we can be less wasteful in the cafeteria.
-These tips for bringing cafeteria recycling to your school is a great place to start!

 The Don’t Waste Lunch! lesson plan for grades 1-2 describes how to reduce the amount of waste in a typical school lunch.
 It also teaches how to analyze packaging and change personal habits to reduce individual and school-wide waste production.
 For example, bringing lunch from home in reusable containers is one easy way to make a difference.